almin/almin/docs/TutorialTodoApp.md

 #### Conclusion of UseCase

-`AddTodoItem` UseCase do that add TodoItem and save it.
+`AddTodoItem` UseCase does adding TodoItem and saving it.

-Next, We want to render this result that new TodoItem is added.
+Next, We want to render this result when a new TodoItem is added.

 ### TodoStore